code-with-dilip/coroutines/README.md

 }
 ```

+## Handling RunTime Exceptions in Coroutines

 ## CoroutineContext

 -   All Coroutines run as part of the CoroutineContext.
     -   This determines how the coroutine is going to behave.
     -   The CoroutineContext is created by the launcher.
     -   The context provides a **dispatcher** which determines which Thread is going to run the coroutine
+-   What are the elements does the CoroutineContext have ?
+    -   CoroutineDispatcher -> Threading
+    -   Job -> LifeCycle
+    -   CoroutineExceptionHandler
+    -   CoroutineName
+-   A new coroutine inherits the parent context.

+### CoroutineContext Defaults

+-   CoroutineDispatcher -> Dispatchers.Default
+-   Job -> No Parent Job
+-   CoroutineExceptionHandler -> None
+-   CoroutineName -> "coroutine"

+### CoroutineDispatcher
 -   The Context has the following Dispatcher has the following options
     -   UnConfined
         -   This executes on the thread where the coroutine is executed